-Donald Trump and Economic Wars
+Donald Trump and economic wars

 Yaakov Katz, Editor-in-Chief

-The late Shimon Peres talked repeatedly about the “new wars” of the twenty-first century taking the form of economic, media, ideological and proxy wars.
-President Donald Trump’s plan for an economic summit in Bahrain on June 25 and 26 will include government and industry leaders.
-Conference organizers will attempt to mobilize nations from the Middle East, Asia, and Europe in order to work on an economic plan for the Palestinian Authority.
+The late Shimon Peres talked repeatedly about the “new wars” of the 21st century taking the form of economic, media, ideological and proxy wars.
+President Donald Trump’s plan for an economic conference in Bahrain on June 25 and 26 will include government and industry leaders.
+Conference organizers will attempt to mobilize nations from the Middle East, Asia and Europe in order to work on an economic plan for the Palestinian Authority.
 This is a genius approach by the president.

 The first issue that must be addressed is money.
 If there were such a thing as a Palestinian state devoid of an economic plan, it would be catastrophic.
-One only needs to look at Gaza and the current events there to realize the truth in that.
+One need only look at Gaza and the current events there to realize the truth in that.

+The current Palestinian generation deserves an opportunity to have autonomy and dignity.
+A proper economic plan can provide both, if the funds provided are not placed in the hands of the PA leadership.

-Those same men abhor Abbas’ obsession with picking a fight with President Trump and his “deal of the century.”
-What could possibly be his motivation?
+Those same men abhor Mahmoud Abbas’s obsession with picking a fight with Trump and his “Deal of the Century.”
+What could possibly be the PA president’s motivation?
 It certainly can’t be his concern for the prosperity of the Palestinian people.

-Mike Evans is a #1 New York Times bestselling author with 89 published books.
-He is the founder of Friends of Zion Museum in Jerusalem of which the late President Shimon Peres, Israel’s ninth president, was the chair.
+The writer is a #1 New York Times best-selling author with 89 published books.
+He is the founder of Friends of Zion Museum in Jerusalem, of which the late president Shimon Peres, Israel’s ninth president, was the chairman.
 He also serves on the Trump Evangelical Faith Initiative.